Be a Good Person and Volunteer All Over NYC This Holiday Season

 Become a big

 Big Brothers Big Sisters of NYC (BBBS of NYC) is looking for mentors, or Bigs.
-Though the impact on young New Yorkers can be huge, the time commitment is pretty minimal: You’ll meet your mentee twice a month on your own schedule and serve as a positive influence and role model in his or her life.
+Though the impact on young New Yorkers can be huge, the time commitment is pretty minimal: You’ll meet your mentee twice a month on your own schedule and serve as a positive influence and role model in the youth's life.
 Volunteers over the age of 21 will be matched with children between the ages of 7-17 living in all five boroughs.
 Currently, there’s a high demand for male volunteers to be matched with boys on the waitlist, and willingness to travel to the outer boroughs is a plus.

 Spread Thanksgiving joy

 Gobble Gobble Give 2018 will gather hundreds of New Yorkers on Thanksgiving morning to create Thanksgiving meals and organize canned food, toiletry, clothing, toy, and blanket donations that will be delivered throughout the city to families, shelters, and retirement communities.
 Volunteer roles vary, and each helper is required to bring a casserole-sized, Thanksgiving-inspired dish in a recyclable container, so start scrolling through Pinterest.

 Bring meals to the elderly